dan-leo/masters/thesis/v8/4_results.md

 * how well NB-IoT performs and facilitates these connections for IoT?

+2G/GSM is a sunsetting technology with great coverage and market penetration in SA.
+It certainly gathers a large share of revenue by calls and SMS.

+When looking at SigFox, we see a technology with far range, but data rates that could be considered too low for our application.
+LoRa has higher data rates, but is still subject to duty cycle limitations.
+Dash7 is a full-stack medium range wireless technology that overcomes many of the limitations, including the duty cycle by having listen-before-talk and adaptive data rates.

+NB-IoT is a very promising technology.
+It can coexist with 2G/GSM and LTE networks.
+When comparing to 2G it has 7 times greater range, and in power saving modes time to transmission is a few seconds, compared to about a minute for 2G.
+There are a few successful use cases for NB-IoT in South Africa, such as smart metering, asset tracking etc.

+There are also a couple of hurdles in the way.
+Although lauded as a mere software upgrade, it does require the latest basestations and licensing fees.
+There needs to be a substantial revenue model which ties in with demand.

 ## Optimal Network Configuration and Setup

 Avoid -120 dBm - -130 dBm region